MikeTannenbaum/digital-garden-jekyll-template/_notes/A starting point for thinking.md

 Welcome to The Refined Mind, which is the fancy name I gave to this boring website.

 This is my tiny plot on the internet where I share ideas in progress.
-It's my public workspace and an experiment in what's known as digital gardening.
+It's my public workspace and an experiment in what's known as [[digital garden]]ing.

 I believe [[Writing is thinking]], so [[these notes are written for myself]] to aid my thinking, learning, and creating.